About

 The Organisation

-The QES is membership-based.
+The KES is membership-based.
 Our members pay a small annual subscription, which contributes to the cost of printing and distributing Quest and to the general administration of our organisation as well as helping to meet costs connected with our website.
 We have a Board of Trustees, a President, Chairman and Vice Chairman, a Secretary/Administrator, Treasurer, Quest Editor, Media Consultant and a Membership Secretary.

 Further information about the Society can be found within our Policy Document.